J. Frank Duryea: Winner of the first car race on American soil

 On the morning of November 28, six inches of snow covered the race-course.
 A horse-drawn snowplow inched along ineffectually.
 Because of the bad weather, only six of 89 racers had made it to the starting line: Duryea; Mueller; a Benz sponsored by Macy’s that, the store hoped, would help it to advertise the cars it had begun to sell; a Benz sponsored by the De La Vergne Refrigeration Company of New York; and two electric cars: a Sturges Electro Motocycle, and a Morris & Salom Electrobat.

 Ten hours and 23 minutes after the race began, the Duryea wagon drove across the finish line, finishing first.
 Meanwhile, according to news accounts, the Mueller moto-cycle "puffed its way slowly and laboriously along, its pneumatic tires wrapped with twine to keep them from slipping, and one of its operators sanding the belt on the motor for the same reason."
 It crossed the finish line an hour and a half after Duryea had—though Mueller himself, who had fainted from all the excitement, was no longer at the wheel.
 The Macy’s Benz was perhaps the most hapless racer of all: It collided with a streetcar on the way to Evanston and with a sleigh and then a hack on the way back, and never did finish.
 Neither did the De La Vergne Benz.

 But the race had accomplished what Kohlstaadt had hoped it would: It introduced Americans to the motor-wagon and proved once and for all that the days of the horse and buggy were numbered.
 For his part, Frank Duryea returned to his shop in Massachusetts and continued his work and research to improve his vehicles.
 In 1896, the Duryeas built 13 cars by hand—and thus they became the largest gas-powered automobile factory in the United States.

+Death

 Frank Duryea died in Saybrook, Connecticut, on February 15, 1967, aged 97.
 He was the last surviving member of the automotive industry's founding fathers.

+Legacy

 In 1996, he was inducted into the Automotive Hall of Fame.